getgrav/grav-learn/pages/06.forms/02.forms/04.reference-form-actions/docs.md

 ### Message

-Sets a message to be shown in the next page.
-Works if you set a `display` action too, which redirects the user to another page.
-Note, you can use Twig in the message if you like.
+Sets a message to be shown upon form submission.

 [prism classes="language-yaml line-numbers"]
 process:
     - message: Thank you for your feedback!
-    - display: thankyou
 [/prism]

+By default, the message will be rendered at the beginning of the `form` element.

+However, you can optionally modify the presentation either through `display` or through `redirect`.

 #### Validation Message